3 Common Customer Journey Map Types

 Current state journey maps are used to understand the way customers are interacting with your business in the moment; i.e. right now.
 They pertain to the customer’s experience throughout the process, and they aim to prevent customers from leaving interactions feeling dissatisfied.
 This kind of map is preventative in nature; after all, customers may not intend to tell you they are unhappy.

 So for example, your social media channels may not be particularly well monitored, meaning that customers approaching you this way are met with radio silence.
 You might develop a current state journey map to identify weak spots in your communication processes.
 It is a little like taking a cupboard inventory before creating a shopping list.
 Current state journey maps are one method of tailoring every part of your customers’ experience from start to finish.

 Future state journey maps focus more on how a customer might act under certain adapted circumstances.
 It is designed with the intention of predicting and creating an ideal process for your customers – one that benefits the customers and consequently, the business.
 Although very useful, future state journey maps are less common than current state journey maps, despite going hand-in-hand.
 Using data from Forrester back in May 2018, Opinion Lab reported that only 26% of businesses use future state journey maps.

-Like current state journey maps, future state journey maps still focus on customer perspective, but with regards to how they behave at a specific point compared to how they would ideally behave.
+Like current state journey maps, future-state journey maps still focus on the customer perspective, but with regards to how they behave at a specific point compared to how they would ideally behave.
 You can then shape your services according to this projection.
-Future state journey maps are typically used for things like measuring sales processes, and upgrading marketing strategies and materials.
+Future state journey maps are typically used for things like measuring sales processes and upgrading marketing strategies and materials.

 Day in the life journey maps